Meiryo7743/covid-19-ichikawa/content/about/index.en.md

 ### Browser

-These browsers are recommended for viewing this site:
+These browsers are recommended to view this site:

-- Microsoft Edge (Latest version)
+- Google Chrome (Latest)
-- Mozilla Firefox (Latest version)
+- Microsoft Edge (Latest)
-- Google Chrome (Latest version)
+- Mozilla Firefox (Latest)
-- Safari (Latest version)
+- Safari (Latest)

 ### JavaScript

 Some contents use JavaScript.
-If JavaScript is disabled, the contents will not be displayed correctly.
-Please make sure to enable JavaScript when browsing.
+If JavaScript is disabled, the page will not be displayed correctly.

-## About linking to this site
+## Linking

-No permission is required to provide a link to this site.
+No permission is required to link this website.

 ## Data sources